omarfaruk8617/OmarsProject/markdown.md

-Digital Technologies in Sustainable Heritage Management Omar Faruk
+Digital Technologies in the Humanities
+Omar Faruk
 Sustainable Heritage Management